jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 })
 ```

-As the last step, use these endpoints in the “app-todo” project.
-Insert these codes after the ‘ADD_TODO’ and ‘TOGGLE_TODO’ events:
+As the last step, use these endpoints in the `app-todo` project.
+Insert these codes after the `ADD_TODO` and `TOGGLE_TODO` events:
 ```javascript
 request.get('http://localhost:3001/set/ready/' + state.text + "/" + !state.completed)  //TOGLE_TODO
 request.get('http://localhost:3001/set/newTodo/' + action.text)  //ADD_TODO
 ```
-Put this code to index.tsx file.
+Put this code to `index.tsx` file.
 When the application starts, this code will load in tasks from the database.
 ```javascript
 request('http://localhost:3001/get/todos', function(error, response, body) {
 	if (error) return